manhdung20112000/Image-Processing/README.md

 ## [Usage](#usage)
 All the final codes are stored in [`\Pokemon Final`](https://github.com/manhdung20112000/Image-Processing/tree/main/Pokemon%20Final)

-The [`\Pokemon Final\Solving Pokemons Final.jpynb`](https://github.com/manhdung20112000/Image-Processing/blob/main/Pokemon%20Final/Solving%20Pokemons%20Final.ipynb) notebook is our final work.
+The [`\Pokemon Final\Solving Pokemons Final.ipynb`](https://github.com/manhdung20112000/Image-Processing/blob/main/Pokemon%20Final/Solving%20Pokemons%20Final.ipynb) notebook is our final work.
-In short term, it contains:
+In short, it contains:
-- Technique to detect the board in Pokemon game
+- Technique to detect the board in Pikachu game
 - Technique to detect the similar Pokemon
 - Search the way to similar Pokemon and return which one is legal
 - Render the solution